Examinations and Grading

 For very narrow reasons, a student who believes that a faculty member has unfairly assigned a grade may file a grade appeal with the Examinations, Standing, and Readmission Committee.
 The reasons that a student may file a grade petition are:

-• The conditions or circumstances under which the student took the examination effectively prevented the student from communication of his or her answers.
-Any student alleging technical difficulties with exam-related software must demonstrate that he or she took advantage of the opportunity in advance of the examination period to practice with the software.
+- The conditions or circumstances under which the student took the examination effectively prevented the student from communication of their answers.
+Any student alleging technical difficulties with exam-related software must demonstrate that they took advantage of the opportunity in advance of the examination period to practice with the software.

 The Committee will never substitute the Committee’s judgment for the good faith professional judgment of faculty member.

-• A concise explanation including evidence why the student believes his or her appeals falls into the narrow set of reasons for grade appeals; and
+- A concise explanation including evidence why the student believes their appeal falls into the narrow set of reasons for grade appeals; and

-• The grade to which the student believes he or she is entitled.
+- The grade to which the student believes they are entitled.

 In response to a petition, the Committee may: